samcana/project_house/README.md

 ## Project Outline

 We build a machine learning model for a real estate company to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
-Senior management also wants to explore the characteristics of the houses using some business intelligence tools.
-One of those parameters includes understanding which factors are responsible for higher property value - $650K and above.
+The senior management of the real estate company also wants us to explore the characteristics of the houses using some business intelligence tools.
+One of those parameters includes understanding which factors are responsible for higher property value - $650.000 and above.

 ![Project_process](https://user-images.githubusercontent.com/81168853/115729162-7858de80-a385-11eb-9281-ccc290097ab7.png)